Georgegriff/griffadev/src/posts/scheduling-builds-on-netlify/scheduling-builds.md

 I recently launched a re-write of my brothers Guitar teaching business website: [cgguitar.co.uk](https://www.cgguitar.co.uk), during this rewrite I implemented a feature where I wanted to [fetch YouTube playlists at build time](https://griffa.dev/posts/adding-dynamic-content-from-an-api-to-a-static-website-at-build-time/).

 To achieve my goals, I wanted to scheduled builds of my Netlify website periodically.
 Netlify doesn't have this feature built in, however what Netlify does have is a 'webhook' which you can call trigger to your build.

 In this post I offer two ways to trigger this build, using Github Actions or CircleCI.
-Using Github actions can have a significant downside, depending on the use case, continue read to find more about that!
+Using Github Actions can have a significant downside, depending on the use case, continue read to find more about that!

 ## Finding your build hook in Netlify